bitcoinerlab/descriptors/README.md

 Hardware-wallet tests require real devices and are not part of the normal test pipeline.
 Run `npm run test:ledger` or `npm run test:bitbox` for manual device checks.
-Both commands build first and test the bitcoinjs and Scure backends.
+Both commands run lint and build first, then test the bitcoinjs and Scure backends.

 ### License